 If something approaches, touches or damages electrical facilities of Kansai Transmission and Distribution, Inc., including transmission and distribution equipment, it may lead to not only a power outage but also to possible injury or death from electric shock.
-To prevent such electrical accidents, we conduct various public relations activities through mass media and on our website as well as on the website of Kansai Transmission and Distribution, Inc., including transmission electrical accidents, we conduct various public relations activities through mass media and on our website as well as on the website of Kansai Transmission and Distribution, Inc. As part of these activities we ask construction companies, when they perform construction work near our transmission and distribution equipment, to attach protective covers to electric wires for sure and not to touch the wires that have been cut.
+To prevent such electrical accidents, we conduct various public relations activities through mass media and on our website as well as on the website of Kansai Transmission and Distribution, Inc. As part of these activities we ask construction companies, when they perform construction work near our transmission and distribution equipment, to attach protective covers to electric wires for sure and not to touch the wires that have been cut.

-• PR campaign for accident prevention
+PR campaign for accident prevention

-- 1 Announcements via our website and mass media - Reminders to attach protective covers and where to apply for these covers - Warning about touching severed wires, etc. - Notice of precautions in daily life and in an emergency situation - Prior to a typhoon, reminders to work on preventing objects from becoming projectiles
+- 1 Announcements via our website and mass media - · Warning about crane work operation and scaffolding assembly, and introduction of how to attach protective covers - · Warning about touching severed wires, etc. - · Warning about abnormalities in electricity meters and transformers - Notice of precautions in daily life and in an emergency situation - Prior to a typhoon, reminders to work on preventing objects from becoming projectiles